trinchan/slackbot/README.md

 Adding Bots
 ===========
-Create a new go file in the robots directory.
+Create a new go file in the robots directory and, if necessary, a config file wherever you want to store the config files for your bots (all config files should be in the same directory and have names matching the bot name).

 If you use [Sublime Text](http://www.sublimetext.com/) for development, then you can simply add and use the included snippet to easily generate a template Robot based on the filename.
 Otherwise, refer to the template below.